26wickhm/Wickham-Marisol-portfolio/self-catheterization-aid.md

 The things not included but were emailed designs and video demonstrations are my self-catheterization aid.
 I decided not to include it in the drop-off because a video is much more helpful to explain the concept, the deconstructability, and how it can toggle to adjust the mirror.

 **2/28/26 - 3/6/26**
 This week has been in contact with Heather Smith.
 We had a meeting with her and she provided insight on each of our projects.
 As of right now, the video I sent her was VERY positively recieved and she seemed very pleased with the progress I had made.
 She also gave information on typical mirror size (around 4 inches in diameter) so that I can adapt my design accordingly.
+Future design will inclufe an extruded cut for the mirror as well as extruded cuts for the LEDs to lie in.
+Ideally, there will be a cut through in the PLA for wires to be threaded through, increasing the look of professionalism.
+These updates to the plank will be made next week.